jerobarraco/z/code_feats/00-Syntax.md

 		This one is interesting and is the most special case for me. ie, this can create some confusion:
 			*a+4	| &a+4
-		While this is more explicit that a is a pointer until you derreference it. a+4@	| a+4# nonsense but makes mandatory to make a#+4 inc/dec
+		While in Z this is more explicit.
+It is a pointer until you derreference it. a+4@	| a+4# nonsense but makes mandatory to write a#+4 inc/dec
 		a++, a--	| idem
 		--a, ++a 	| doesnt exists